robmarkcole/HASS-rest-image-process/README.md

 **Local with dependencies** The local components require the user to manually install an image processing package, and this may not be straightforward.
 For example, installing openCV on a raspberry pi can take a long time and require a level of user experience.
 On the other hand, all processing takes place locally so there is no dependence on an external provider or sensitivity to network performance.

-## Solution: a local API via Hassio add-on
+## Solution: a local API rest API
 In my view, it is preferable to combine the best features of both approaches, by using a local REST API.
 For example, [this post](https://blog.keras.io/building-a-simple-keras-deep-learning-rest-api.html) describes how to run a local REST API to perform object recognition using a [model](https://github.com/fchollet/deep-learning-models/blob/master/resnet50.py) that has been trained on the [image-net](http://www.image-net.org/) library.
 The user runs a local Flask server, and performs image processing by posting images to the server using a simple REST API.
 This image processing server could be deployed as a Hassio add-on, and indeed the home-assistant developer docs give an example of deploying a simple server [here](https://home-assistant.io/developers/hassio/addon_tutorial/).
 I don't yet know how fast image processing can be performed on a pi as a Hassio add-on, but will soon test.
 For the development of this custom component, I will run the image processing server on my MAC.

+## machinebox.io
+[machinebox.io](https://machinebox.io/) are machine learning models bundled in a Docker image and exposed via a local rest API.
+The [Tagbox](https://machinebox.io/docs/tagbox/recognizing-images) model can be used to classify images.

 ## This custom component
 This custom component will simply perform the work of the example script [simple_request.py](https://github.com/jrosebr1/simple-keras-rest-api/blob/master/simple_request.py) (edited version shown below).
 The component wraps this script up as an image processing component that can be configured to process images captured by a configured home-assistant camera.